dekuNukem/duckyPad/README.md

 ## Showcase

-By **`automating commonly used actions with duckyPad`**, you can streamline and speed up your everyday routine.
+By **`automating frequently-used actions with duckyPad`**, you can streamline and speed up your everyday routine.

 Here are a few examples:

 ### Launching Applications